krider2010/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-On Macs, then you'll also likely want to run:
+On Mac, then you'll also likely want to run:

 ```sh
 xcode-select --install